g10mistry19/AI-Marketing-Agents/README.md

-# AI-Marketing-Agents
+# AI-Marketing-Agents 🤖✨

 A multi-agent system using Crew AI to automate Instagram content strategy and posting.

-# AI-Marketing-Agents 🤖✨

 An autonomous AI agent crew designed to strategize, create, and publish engaging content for Instagram.
 This project leverages the power of the CrewAI framework to simulate a collaborative marketing team, automating the entire content lifecycle from idea to post.